-Kenyon told us that the client was extremely happy with the shelter, so much so that they will be ordering more!
+Randy Kenyon, Professional Engineer for CGRS, Inc. Kenyon told us that the client was pleased with the shelter.
 He sent a photo of the building in use and commented, "It is working very well.
 It is heated inside to about 70 degrees, but you will notice that it is insulated so well that the snow didn't even melt off the top!"